apache/spark/docs/running-on-yarn.md

 # Running in a secure YARN cluster

-As covered in [security](security.html), Kerberos is used in a secure YARN cluster to authenticate principals with services —and obtain access the services and their data .
-Hadoop services issue 'hadoop tokens' to allow an authenticated principal's access to the service and data, tokens provided over Hadoop IPC and REST/Web APIs.
+As covered in [security](security.html), Kerberos is used in a secure YARN cluster to authenticate principals with services —and so access these services and their data.
+These services issue 'hadoop tokens' to grant access to the service and data, tokens which are then supplied over Hadoop IPC and REST/Web APIs as proof of access rights.
 For YARN applications to interact with HDFS, HBase and Hive, the application must request tokens using the kerberos credentials of the user launching the cluster (the principal).